VVelox/YAML-yq-Helper/README.md

                   by a /=/.
                   Default :: undef

+--dedup <bool>    If it should dedup the data for the op.
+                  Default :: 1

 Action :: is_array
 Description :: Returns 0 or 1 based on if it is a array.
 Requires :: --var